Madaniya Member Organisations

 Women for Peace

-Women for Peace is a non-profit, non-governmental civil society organization established in 2017 in the city of Tal Abyad as a volunteer team that included a group of women and youth.
-In 2018, the team developed an internal system, vision, mission, goals, and policies for the organization and obtained a license to operate in the northeastern regions of Syria.
-Its vision is a stable, effective community achieving peace.
+Women for Peace is a non-profit organization founded in Tal Abyad in 2017 by women and youth.
+In 2018, it established its vision, mission, goals, and policies, and obtained a license to operate in northeastern Syria.
+Its vision is a stable community achieving peace.

 -